-We evaluated whether the attacker can estimate the reliability of the linkings so as to focus on highly reliable linkings.
-We observed that the measure we termed, first distance gap, denoted by $d{1,2}$ (Online Methods), serves as a good reliability estimate for each linking.
-We computed the positive predictive value (PPV) versus sensitivity of the linkings in the testing set with changing $d{1,2}$ threshold (Online Methods).
-Compared to random sortings, the attacker can link a large fraction (79%) of the individuals at a PPV higher than 95% (Fig. 5d, Supplementary Fig. 9).
+We evaluated whether the attacker can estimate the reliability of the linkings.
+We observed that the measure we termed, first distance gap, denoted by $d{1,24}$ serves as a good reliability estimate for each linking.
+We computed the positive predictive value (PPV) versus sensitivity of the linkings in the testing set with varying $d{1,2}$ thresholds.
+For the eQTL selection where overall linking accuracy is 84%, the attacker can link a large fraction (79%) of the individuals at a PPV higher than 95% (Online Methods, Fig. 5d, Supplementary Fig. 9).

 We also studied several biases that can affect linking accuracy.
-First when the eQTLs are discovered on a sample set that and the linking attack is performed on another sample set, the accuracies are still very high (Supplementary Note, Supplementary Fig. 9a).
-Moreover, attacks are accurate when there is mismatch between the tissue or population of eQTL discovery sample set and tissue or population of linking attack sample set (Supplementary Note, Supplementary Table 1a, b).
-In addition, we observed that the extremity attack is still effective when genotype sample size is very large (Supplementary Note, Supplementary Fig. 9b, c), which points out the applicability on large sample sizes.
+First, when the eQTL discovery sample set is different from the samples set on which linking attack is performed, the accuracies are still very high (Supplementary Note, Supplementary Fig. 9a).
+Moreover, attacks are accurate when there is mismatch between the tissue or population of eQTL discovery sample set and those of linking attack sample set (Supplementary Note, Supplementary Table 1a, b).
+In addition, we observed that the extremity attack is still effective when genotype sample size is very large (Supplementary Note, Supplementary Fig. 9b, c).